 Few bands have had the impact of Rage Against The Machine.
 Their mixture of huge bouncing rock riffs, lucid hip-hop lyrical flow and furious political polemic was truly revolutionary when they first emerged in the early 1990s.
-And, even though they only have three albums of original material to their name, they’re behind some of of the most iconic and incendiary songs of the last twenty five years.
+And, even though they only have three albums of original material to their name, they’re behind some of of the most iconic and incendiary songs of the last 30 years.
 Here we present the ten best songs in their cannon.

 10. Killing In The Name (1992)